Friday 4 October 1940

 Another raid at 17:00 crosses the coast apparently heading for London.
 A timely interception by RAF No. 605 Squadron Hurricanes, though, sends them running.

 The weather clears up a bit after dark, just in time for the Luftwaffe to get to its main task, the bombing of English cities.
 Airfields around Abbeville send out a steady stream of bombers beginning around 19:00.
 The aircraft are in parade formation, regularly spaced in true Germanic precision.
 These raids last for about two hours and all head for London, which is fairly easy to find even in the poor weather conditions.
 Southwest and Northwest London take the brunt of the attack, with some bombers hitting the RAF stations at North Weald and Debden.
 The most significant damage to infrastructure is at the Hawkers Aircraft Factory at Kingston, the New Cross Telephone Exchange, and the railroad track near Crews Hill Station.
-This last stops all rail traffic on the line in both directions for a while.
+This last attack stops all rail traffic on the line in both directions for a while.

 The Luftwaffe also mines all along the Norfolk and Suffolk coasts.